andyrufasto/ezmojis/README.md

 The database is just a text file.

 ## Dependencies
+- Xclip
-Obviusly a font with emoji support and devicons or glyphs.
+- Obviusly a font with emoji support and devicons or glyphs.
 I use : [Mononoki Nerd Fonts](https://www.nerdfonts.com/), and Noto Color Emoji

-You can choose the menu selector: dmenu, rofi or fzf.
+- You can choose the menu selector: dmenu, rofi or fzf.

 ## Instalation